This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 7. Dracaena Plant

 This plant is one of the best purifying plants.
-It removes 87% of the volatile organic compound from air every 24 hours.
-Place them in low humidity and keep the soil moist, that’s it.
+It removes 87% of the volatile organic compound from the air every 24 hours.
+Place it in low humidity and keep the soil slightly moist.
+You can also lightly mist its leaves with water once in a while.

 This plant which closes its leaves at night time and opens again in the morning is very low maintenance.
-All you have to do is wait for it to dry a little before watering them.
-No alarms required, right?
+Keep the soil slightly moist and place it somewhere there is indirect sunlight.
+Direct sunlight can burn its leaves.

 9. Maidenhair Fern

 This delicate little plant needs a lot of attention and moisture.
-You can keep them anywhere you like because it’s safe and edible.
-So if you find your cat trying to eat it up, you can rest assured.
+You can keep it anywhere you like because it’s safe and edible, so if you find your cat trying to eat it up, you don’t have to worry.

 10. Chinese Evergreen

-This plant needs medium and low light conditions so wherever you place them in your house make sure it receives warm temperature and humid condition.
-Water them once in a few weeks and see how beautifully it flourishes.
+This plant needs medium and low light conditions, and make sure the spot you choose for it is warm and humid.
+Water it once in a few weeks and see how beautifully it flourishes.

 11. Prayer Plant

-Keep this little interesting plant moist and water them every 2 weeks and see how this houseplant won’t disappoint you.
+Keep this interesting little plant moist by watering it every 2 weeks and this houseplant won’t disappoint you.
+It’s a slow grower and has beautiful, ornamental leaves that will flourish in indirect sunlight.

 12. Creeping Fig

-This very fast-growing and low maintenance house plant needs bright light and occasional water supply to flourish.
+This very fast-growing and low-maintenance house plant needs bright light and an occasional water supply to flourish.
 So if you’re planning to put fences somewhere around in your house don’t forget to put this plant vine on it.

 13. Umbrella Palm

-Keeping it in moist soil, an adequate amount of light and normal room temperature is all this plant asks for.
+The leaflets that grow on top of the stems of this plant look like umbrella spokes!
+Keeping it in moist soil, an adequate amount of light, and normal room temperature is all this plant asks for.

 14. Begonia Rex

-If you want some colorful things on your study table or want to robust your living room with colorful plants than here is the plant you needed. water them weekly and take care of this “neglected” plant during the growing season.
+If you want some colorful things on your study table or want to spruce up your living room with colorful plants then here is the right choice.
+It can grow in bright indirect sunlight with moderate watering (allow the top inch of soil to dry out before watering again).

 15. Japanese Sago Palm

 This rugged plant needs minimal care and it can live for a lifetime and some more.
 Watering it once in 2-3 weeks is enough for its survival but make sure the soil is always moist.
-Make sure it’s not directly in contact with sunlight or else this “pot-head” plant will suffer from sunburn and stress.
+Don’t place it in a spot with direct sunlight or else this “pot-head” plant will suffer from sunburn and stress.

 16. Heartleaf Philodendron

-This plant needs humidity so make sure you keep them in the humid surroundings.
-Mist them regularly in the growing season like in 2 or 3 days and during winter in every 4 or 5 days.
+This plant prefers growing in humid conditions.
+Mist it regularly in the growing season every 2 or 3 days and during winter in every 4 or 5 days.
 Make sure you don’t overdo it or else it will rot or get soggy.

-This easy-to-grow plant is a smart choice you know, it doesn’t only purify the air but also it’s gel which is present inside the leaves helps to heal cuts and burns.
+This easy-to-grow plant is a smart choice—it not only purifies the air but also the gel present inside its leaves helps heal cuts and burns.

-Place it anywhere in your house but I will suggest you to place it near your bed because it helps in increasing sleep quality, purifies the air and produces oxygen that
+Place it anywhere in your house but the optimal place is by your bed because it helps in increasing sleep quality, purifies the air, and produces oxygen.
+It will help you stay calm and restful.

 19. Queen Fern

 This non-toxic plant requires regular watering and some indirect light to flourish.
-Hang it in your dining room during wintry weather or on your porch.
+You can hang it on your porch and shift it inside during the winter season.